Theaflavin

 Side effects of black tea (most often in high amounts) may include:

-- Anxiety and difficulty sleeping.
+- Stress and difficulty sleeping.

 - Faster breathing.